COCU66B

 https://www.un.org/en/observances/day-for-eradicating-poverty

 There are 836 million people in the world living in extreme poverty and almost half of those are children under 18.
 For these children and families, every day is a struggle to survive.
-The COVID-19 pandemic that gripped the world during the past year has resulted in reversing decades of progress in the fight against poverty and extreme poverty.
+The COVID-19 pandemic, the housing crisis and cost of living have resulted in reversing decades of progress in the fight against poverty and extreme poverty.

 Implementation of the 3rd Decade of the UN Elimination of Poverty strategy